klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

    So, uncheck "Enable Diagnostics System".
    If you now start the application, the visual profiler window will not appear and the diagnostics services will not be executed.
    ![Disable Diagnostics]({{pathToRoot}}/assets/figures/performance_profiling/disable_diagnostics/DisableDiagnostics.png)

-## Visual Studio Profiler
+Further information about MRTKs's [Diagnostic System](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Diagnostics/DiagnosticsSystemGettingStarted.html) and [Visual Profiler](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Diagnostics/UsingVisualProfiler.html) can be found in the documentation of the MRTK.

+### HoloLens Device Portal {#HoloLensDevicePortal}

 - how to access it
 - information that it provides

-## HoloLens Device Portal

-- how to access it
-- information that it provides

-## Performance Optimization
+## Performance Optimization {#PerformanceOptimization}

 Detailed optimization of an application starts with identifying the bottlenecks of the application.
 After that, a change is conceptualised and realised.